AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_s2c_end_to_end_traffic.rst

 4. Troubleshoot connectivity between Aviatrix gateway and Edge router

+   `T_01.
+Verify Internet layer by sending ICMP traffic to the public IP of Edge router from Aviatrix Gateway`_

+   `T_02.
+Verify Transport layer by sending traffic with port 500/4500 to the public IP of Edge router from Aviatrix Gateway`_

+   `T_03.
+Verify Transport layer by sending traffic with port 500/4500 to the public IP of Aviatrix Gateway from Edge router`_

 5. Check end device’s deployment configuration on edge router side

       `Check end/testing device's instance level and network level from AWS portal`_